 Erin Gordon, D.O., earned her medical degree from Midwestern University Chicago College of Osteopathic Medicine and completed her residency and fellowship programs at the University of Iowa Hospitals.
 Dr. Gordon's clinical interests include the dynamic of congenital heart disease and the incidence of both oral aversion and feeding intolerance.

 Dr. Michael Green is a pediatric critical care specialist at Children’s Health℠ who cares for children in the pediatric intensive care unit and pediatric cardiac intensive care unit.
 His clinical interests include acute lung injury, cardiac intensive care, congenital heart disease and global medicine.

 Joshua Koch, M.D., is the clinical director of Critical Care Services at Children’s Health℠.
 Dr. Koch earned his medical degree from the University of Kansas School of Medicine.
 He completed his internship and residency in pediatrics at UT Southwestern Medical Center.
 He also completed a fellowship in pediatric critical care medicine at Children's Health/UT Southwestern.

-Joshua Wolovits, M.D., works in Pediatric Critical Care at Children’s Health℠.
+Dr. Joshua Wolovits is the Medical Director of the Cardiac ICU at Children’s Health℠.
 He earned his medical degree from UT Southwestern Medical Center.
 He completed his internship and residency in pediatrics at Children's Health℠, followed by a fellowship in pediatric critical care medicine at the University of California, San Francisco.
 Dr. Wolovits is interested in optimizing the safety and efficiency of the care of patients with critical heart disease.
 To this end, he is involved in a number of projects related to quality improvement including standardized feeding algorithms, ventilator weaning protocols and standardized criteria for ICU discharge.

 Sign up to get updates on what's new at Children’s Health!